 Elements necessary to define its marketing positioning

 Remember that in your marketing plan, the definition of your positioning takes place after the study and segmentation of your market then marketing targeting.
-Thus, a certain number of elements must be determined beforehand to answer the following question:
+Thus, a certain number of elements must have been determined beforehand to answer the following question:

 What is the best position I can give my company in relation to my market, my competitors and my target?